-"General and administrative expenses"
+"Selling, general and administrative expenses"

-During the three months ended March 31, 2020 and 2019, we incurred \$2 million and zero, respectively, for general and administrative expenses for services provided to us by DISH Network.
-These amounts are recorded in "General and administrative expenses" on our Condensed Consolidated Statements of Operations and Comprehensive Income (Loss).
+During the three months ended September 30, 2020 and 2019, we incurred \$2 million and less than \$1 million, respectively, for selling, general and administrative expenses for services provided to us by DISH Network.
+During the nine months ended September 30, 2020 and 2019, we incurred \$6 million and less than \$1 million, respectively, for selling, general and administrative expenses for services provided to us by DISH Network.
+These amounts are recorded in "Selling, general and administrative expenses" on our Condensed Consolidated Statements of Operations and Comprehensive Income (Loss).
 The agreements pertaining to these expenses are discussed below.

 Real Estate Lease Agreements.
-On September 10, 2019, in connection with the Master Transaction Agreement discussed above and we began leasing office space owned or leased by DISH Network from a wholly-owned subsidiary of DISH Network.
+On September 10, 2019, in connection with the Master Transaction Agreement discussed above, we began leasing office space owned or leased by DISH Network from a wholly-owned subsidiary of DISH Network.
 The term of each lease is set forth below: